Affpuddle

-Affpuddle is a small village in the Purbeck district of Dorset in South West England, 9 mi east of Dorchester.
+Affpuddle is a small village and former civil parish, now in the parish of Affpuddle and Turnerspuddle, in the Dorset district of the ceremonial county of Dorset, England, 9 mi east of Dorchester.
 The local travel links are 3 mi from the village to Moreton railway station and 20 mi to Bournemouth International Airport.
 Part of the village street is the B3390, which divides the village into two.
-Affpuddle used to have its own civil parish, which included the settlements of Briantspuddle to the east and Pallington to the south.
+Affpuddle parish included the settlements of Briantspuddle to the east and Pallington to the south.
 In the 2001 census this parish had a population of 402.
-Affpuddle civil parish has since joined with neighbouring Turners Puddle to form the new parish of Affpuddle and Turnerspuddle.
+On 1 April 2010 the parish was abolished and merged with Turners Puddle to form "Affpuddle & Turnerspuddle".
 In the 2011 census this joint parish had 200 households and a population of 436.

 Affpuddle village is in the Piddle valley, just north of the Purbeck conifer plantations and heathland, in a valley beside the villages of Tolpuddle and Puddletown.
 The village is linear and made of brick, stone and thatched cottages and has a 13th-century church dedicated to St Laurence.